M119 howitzer

-The M119 howitzer is the American version of the British L119 light gun, a lightweight British 105 mm howitzer also used by the United States Army.
+The M119 howitzer is a lightweight 105 mm howitzer, used by the United States Army.
+It is the American licensed version of the British L119 light gun.
 The M119 is typically towed by the M1097 or M1152 High Mobility Multi-Purpose Wheeled Vehicle (HMMWV), and can be easily airlifted by helicopter, or airdropped by parachute.

 Development

 The howitzer was designed and produced by the British Royal Ordnance Factories as the L118 light gun.
-In the L118 configuration, the 105 mm ammunition is cased separate loading ammunition (not semi-fixed projectile and propelling charge as sometimes stated).
+In the L118 configuration, the 105 mm ammunition is cased separate loading ammunition.
 The L118 entered service with the British Army in 1976 and is used by parachute and commando field artillery regiments.
 It saw combat during the Falklands War, where the 30 guns in action fired up to 400 rounds per gun per day, mostly at "charge super"—i.e., the most powerful propellant charge available.

 The L119 is the L118 reconfigured to fire NATO-standard 105 mm semi-fixed ammunition.

 In 1987 an agreement was reached to produce the L119 under license by the US as the M119, to replace the M102 howitzer.
 It entered service with the 7th Infantry Division, Fort Ord, California, in December 1989.
 Some improvements were made to produce the M119A1, expanding upon its extreme low temperate envelope from -22 to -49 F, therefore improving both maintainability and reliability.
 The Army renewed contracts for the M119 to be produced by the Rock Island Arsenal-Joint Manufacturing & Technology Center (RIA-JMTC) at Rock Island, Illinois, into the year 2013.
 The M20A1 cannon assembly for the M119 was manufactured by US Army Watervliet Arsenal.

 The M119 is currently fielded with all Regular Army and National Guard infantry brigade combat teams, including those in the 10th Mountain, 82nd Airborne, and 101st Airborne divisions, and the 173rd Airborne Brigade Combat Team.
 Other divisions may be of mixed composition between armor, Stryker, and infantry brigade combat teams, with armor having M109A6s Paladins and Stryker having M777s for their fires battalions.
 For example, two of four are IBCTs with M119s in the 25th Infantry Division.
 National Guard light field artillery battalions assigned to IBCTs also have M119s, for example the 86th IBCT (Mountain) headquartered in Vermont.
 It is routinely airdropped in airborne operations and sling-loaded under CH-47 Chinook or UH-60 Black Hawk helicopters in air assault operations.

 In April 2009, the M119A2 howitzer was being fielded by the 4th Infantry Brigade Combat Team of the 3rd Infantry Division to provide better support in operations in Afghanistan and Iraq.
 It was the only brigade in the division equipped with it, as the other three brigades were Armored Brigade Combat Teams, and therefore equipped with the M109A6 Paladin.